0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 truncate_summary = true
 +++

-Before we begin, let's talk about the elephant in the room — why write another gas optimization article when there are already [so](https://www.rareskills.io/post/gas-optimization) [many](https://www.alchemy.com/overviews/solidity-gas-optimization) [resources](https://coinsbench.com/comprehensive-guide-tips-and-tricks-for-gas-optimization-in-solidity-5380db734404) [out](https://betterprogramming.pub/solidity-gas-optimizations-and-tricks-2bcee0f9f1f2) [there](https://www.cyfrin.io/blog/solidity-gas-optimization-tips)?
+Before we begin, let's talk about the elephant in the room — why write another gas optimization article when there are already [so](https://www.rareskills.io/post/gas-optimization) [many](https://www.alchemy.com/overviews/solidity-gas-optimization) [resources](https://coinsbench.com/comprehensive-guide-tips-and-tricks-for-gas-optimization-in-solidity-5380db734404) [out](https://betterprogramming.pub/solidity-gas-optimizations-and-tricks-2bcee0f9f1f2) [there](https://0xmacro.com/blog/solidity-gas-optimizations-cheat-sheet/)?

-The biggest gripe that I have with most of these articles is that they do not go sufficiently in-depth to explain the technicalities behind the various optimizations.
-Moreover, some of the optimizations covered are also version specific and [may no longer be applicable](https://twitter.com/solidity_lang/status/1717213166210588706).
-Instead, this article will only focus on the most impactful and version agnostic optimizations.
-A thorough breakdown of each technique will also be included so that the reader can understand how and why these tricks work.
+My main criticism of many of these articles is their preference for breadth over depth i.e. they do not adequately delve into the technical details behind the optimizations discussed.
+Therefore, this article will focus solely on a few of the most impactful gas saving strategies.
+A comprehensive breakdown of each technique will also be provided, allowing the reader to appreciate and understand how these tricks work.

-Prerequisite knowledge about the EVM and opcodes are required so if you need a refresher on this topic, I can highly recommend Nox's [EVM deep dive series](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy).

-# Storage Packing
+We will begin by covering the foundational knowledge necessary to understand the concepts outlined later in this article.
+Once we've laid a solid groundwork, we'll delve into several optimizations, examining how these techniques work and some considerations to be mindful of when applying these techniques.

 ## Storage Packing